 nomenclature collector and terminology assembler

-Germander Speedwell's principal pursuit is to collect curious language from overlooked or unexpected subjects, and arrange it into tongue-twisting spoken word pieces that are packed with plosives and littered with alliteration, that resound with assonance, slither with sibilance and wriggle with rhythm.
-Germander also dabbles in tangents of geographical exploration, architectural decoration, Thames observation, floral identification and nautical notation.
+Germander Speedwell's principal pursuit is to collect curious language from odd or arcane sources, and arrange it into tongue-twisting spoken word pieces that are packed with plosives, littered with alliteration, saturated with assonance and riddled with rhythm.
+Germander also dabbles in tangents of geographical exploration, architectural decoration, tidal observation, floral identification and nautical notation.

 It was upon retrieving the plastic excalibur from the Regents Canal